COURSES

 Course dates

-This course takes place in the first semester of the academic year 2025-2026.
-It starts in September.
+This course takes place in the first semester of the academic year 2026-2027.
+It starts in the first week of September and runs until mid-January.
+Info on the course schedule is HERE

 How to register?